BerndiVader/MythicMobsExtension/README.md

-# CustomSkillMechanics v1.225 for MythicMobs 4.1 and Spigot 1.10.2 or higher
+# CustomSkillMechanics v1.226dev for MythicMobs 4.1 and Spigot 1.10.2 or higher

+##### ** 20.11.2017 *** changed movement method for blockfloating to fix fallingblocks glitches.
+Thanks aDaxxas!
 ##### ** 17.11.2017 *** added speechbubble mechanic.
 See speechbubble mechanic for details. (requires HolographicDisplay plugin)
 ##### ** 16.11.2017 *** added gravity option to stun mechanic.
 See stun mechanic for details.
 ##### ** 14.11.2017 *** added disarm mechanic.
 See disarm mechanic for details.